Tyrese Maxey: 2023–24 season: First All-Star selection and Most Improved Player

+2024–2025 season: Season ended with injury

+On November 21, 2024, it was reported that in an hour-long meeting involving players and coaches, Maxey accused Joel Embiid of regularly being late to team activities.
+He made 54 appearances for 76ers during the 2024–25 NBA season, averaging career-highs of 26.3 points and 1.8 steals, along with 3.3 rebounds and 6.1 assists.
+On April 9, 2025, Maxey was ruled out for the remainder of the season due to a lingering right finger sprain.

+2025–2026 season

+On November 3, 2025, Maxey was named the NBA Eastern Conference Player of the Week for Week 2 (October 27–November 2) after averaging 33.5 points, 5.3 rebounds, 9.8 assists, and 1.25 steals per game.
+His performance helped lead the 76ers to a 3–1 record during the week.

 National team career

 During his high school career, Maxey was named to the United States men's national under-19 basketball team for the 2018 FIBA Under-18 Americas Championship in Canada.
 He averaged 13 points, 3.5 rebounds, 3 assists, and 3 steals in roughly 24 minutes per game during the preliminary round-robin tournament but injured his ankle in a game against Puerto Rico and was considered unlikely to return for the remainder of the tournament.
 After missing the quarter- and semifinals, Maxey returned for the gold medal match against Canada, scoring two points in 12 minutes of play.
 The United States won the game 113–74 to take the gold medal.